Specnr/RankedTourneyHost/README.md

 This can be done as soon as each round is completed, so I would reccomend to give this job to the lobby host for they tournament.

 ### TODO:
-- Allow editing the format in the admin portal
 - Cache tourney results more, unless we are then pog (i forget)